 Everyone loves an American success story,

-in this episode WOTB examines two.
+in this episode WOTB examines three.

 Starting point?
 A knife called the Balisong.